Sushmita01/hotel-booking-app/README.md

-# BookingDashboard
+# Hotel Booking Component

-#Running the application
+## Running the application

 To run this application
 * Download this repository